VIAME/VIAME/README.md

 which is the most tested distribution used by developers.
 If using other python distributions having numpy installed, at a minimum, is necessary.

-To build on the command line in linux, use the following commands, only replacing [source-directory] and [build-directory] with locations of your choice.
+To build on the command line in Linux, use the following commands, only replacing [source-directory] and [build-directory] with locations of your choice.
 While these directories can be the same, it's good practice to have a 'src' checkout then a seperate 'build' directory alongside it: